Are you a “Do-It-Yourself” person when it comes to broken windows or leaky faucets or credit repairs in your home?

 Yes, you can.
 It starts with calling your creditors and requesting accommodations so you can get ahead of your debt.

 “Chase is committed to providing customers who are experiencing financial hardships with the right solutions based on their individual situation,” says Chase Bank media relations officer Lauren Francis.
 “We encourage customers to call us to discuss options that may be available to them including but not limited to payment arrangements, payment programs, and debt settlements.

 “But at times, we will suggest that customers meet with a reputable credit counseling agency if their financial situation exceeds their ability to pay.”

 How to Set Up a Debt Management Program

 To set up a debt management program on your own, follow these steps – slowly, carefully and thoughtfully – to eliminate debt problems at home.

-- Subtract monthly expenses from monthly income.
-What is left is how much you have available to spend on eliminating unsecured debt.
+Subtract monthly expenses from monthly income.
+What is left is how much you have available to pay off unsecured debt.